KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

 # Installation

 > [!IMPORTANT]
->    - ****If you are updating from a working installation onto the newest release open Terminal/Konsole and run this command:****
->        - `flatpak run com.github.Matoking.protontricks 2552430 -q -f dotnet8 dotnetdesktop8 ucrtbase2019`
 > - This guide assumes you are installing this on Steam Deck!
 For other OS's, please adjust accordingly.
 >   - If you are using a different Linux distro, please proceed to [Non-SteamOS Linux Script Workaround](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/refined-steam-linux-setup.md#non-steamos-linux-script-workaround).
 > - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!